 While the most important part of your letter is the content, the appearance of the page still requires some consideration.
 The alignment, font size and style, and margins can all impact the impression you give the reader.

 The following simple guidelines will ensure your recommendation letter looks professional:

 - Don’t exceed one page in length unless the extra paragraphs and details you’re including legitimately strengthen your recommendation.
 That being said, anything over two pages is definitely too much.

-- Use a size 12 font to maximize readability and economical use of space.
-Using a size 11 font in order to maintain a one-page length is acceptable but should be avoided when possible.
-Anything lower than 11 is too small.
+- Use a 12-point font to maximize readability and economical use of space.
+Using an 11-point font in order to maintain a one-page length is acceptable but should be avoided when possible.
+Anything lower than 11 points is too small.